pete88b/object-procedural-bridge/trunk/opb-plsql/trunk/src/test/java/readme.txt

   url=jdbc:oracle:thin:@//localhost:1521/xe
   user=opb_test
-  password=star01
+  password=weak_pw

 This URL will work if you have a local copy of Oracle XE running.
 To create the opb_test user;

-  CREATE USER opb_test DEFAULT TABLESPACE users IDENTIFIED BY star01;
+  CREATE USER opb_test DEFAULT TABLESPACE users IDENTIFIED BY weak_pw;

 Note: "DEFAULT TABLESPACE users" can be ommited but you don't want opb_test to use your system tablespace.